 stty -a displays a list of all terminal characteristics currently in effect.

-In the C-shell the set command can be used to select the desired
+In bash the export command can be used to select the desired

 options.
 For instance,